Skip to navigation Skip to main content

 Sveltia CMS is a content management system (CMS) designed to provide a user-friendly interface to manage content for static site generators.
 It is firstly created to be hosted by Netifly.
 It offers a clean and accessible interface to create and edit pages that are still saved as files on the git repository of your project.

 Sveltia CMS is a complete reboot of Netlify CMS whose development was discontinued in 2022 and then rebranded in 2023 under the name Decap CMS.
 Since Sveltia CMS aims to offer all features of the original CMS, there is alost no difference between the two in terms of feature and configuration.
-For this reason, it is possible to follow the documentation of the later while using Sveltia CMS.
+For this reason, it is possible to follow the Decap CMS documentation while using Sveltia CMS.

-Sveltia CMS is a single-page app that is pulled in the /admin part of this starter kit.
+Sveltia CMS is a single-page app that is pulled from the page you decide to add it too.
+In this starter it is available in the typical /admin part the public site.
 Nevertheless, you will need to go through a few steps before you can take advantage of it.

 Create OAuth Application